Lightprotocol/light-protocol/cli/README.md

 Next, you can transfer some of your compressed tokens to another solana wallet:

-`./test_bin/runtransfer --mint "YOUR_MINT_ADDRESS_BASE58" --amount 3 --to "5bdFnXU47QjzGpzHfXnxcEi5WXyxzEAZzd1vrE39bf1W"`
+`./test_bin/run transfer --mint "YOUR_MINT_ADDRESS_BASE58" --amount 3 --to "5bdFnXU47QjzGpzHfXnxcEi5WXyxzEAZzd1vrE39bf1W"`

 Other commands include: